-One such municipal program goes by the playful name of Operatie Steenbreek (Operation Stonebreak; steenbreek being the Dutch name for the plant we call saxifrage, which indeed comes from the Latin for stone-break, because it grows in rock crevices).
+One such program in the exhibit goes by the playful name of Operatie Steenbreek (Operation Stonebreak; steenbreek being the Dutch name for the plant we call saxifrage, which indeed comes from the Latin for stone-break, because it grows in rock crevices).
 It encourages residents to replace the stone and concrete paving in their gardens – which is arguably more popular in the Netherlands than in the U.S. – with soil and plants, so that rainwater and the pollution it carries will sink into the ground and be filtered by roots and soil instead of running off into sewers and streams.
 Such programs exist in the U.S. but so far none of the experts I’ve asked have heard of such a thing here in Germany, where a mania for covering gardens and yards with pavement and rocks has been gaining popularity in recent years.

 Left: Information-dense maps show the impacts the climate change is having on infrastructure and waterbodies: Right: Showcase project, the Benthem Water Plaza in Rotterdam, a breakthrough in urban environmental planning of global significance, by a firm called De Urbanisten.
 In dry weather it’s a sunken plaza with bleacher seating, basketball courts and so forth.
 During rainstorms it collects water from the surrounding roofs and pavement, becoming a pond, and releases it slowly into the storm sewers over the next day or so.
 Just as with raingardens (bioswales) and green roofs, the point is to slow the flow of rainwater into the sewers and rivers and, where possible, let it infiltrate downwards directly into the soil.

 Left Family activity with blocks for planning and landscaping climate-friendly streets.
 Right: Model of how houses are connected to the water and sewer system.